 A professional energy auditor will assess your energy usage, and then deliver tailored recommendations on ways you can cut your electricity costs.
 Areas they investigate include:

 - Your current energy plan and its relevance to your needs

 - Your use of air conditioning, heating and hot water

 - Your use of solar energy (if you have it)

 Compare energy plans with iSelect

 Once you’ve spent time tracking your energy usage you’ll be ready to take action.
-If you realise it’s time to change energy providers, iSelect can help you get started with our easy energy comparison tool.
+If you realise it’s time to change energy providers, iSelect can help you get started with our easy energy comparison tool to compare from our range of providers*.
 Or feel free to call us on 13 19 20 to speak to one of our energy experts today.

 Energy plans are available only for properties which are located in eligible areas of Victoria, New South Wales, South East Queensland, South Australia and ACT.
 Visit iSelect.com.au for details on energy plans and to view iSelect’s range of providers.

 *We don’t compare all energy providers or plans in the market.
 The availability of plans will change from time to time.
 Not all plans available from our providers are compared by iSelect and due to commercial arrangements or availability, not all products compared by iSelect will be available to all customers.
 Some plans are available only from our call centre and others are available only from our website.
 Energy plans are available only for properties located in eligible areas of Victoria, New South Wales, South East Queensland, South Australia and ACT.
 Click here to view our range of providers.